Calculus 1 - Full College Course

 • Calculating the difference quotient is crucial in calculus to find the derivative or slope of a function.

-• The formula f(b) - f(a) / b - a is used to calculate the average rate of change.
+• The formula f(b) - f(a) / b - a is used to calculate average rate of change, while f(x + h) - f(x) / h simplifies the difference quotient.

-• Limits are introduced through graphs and examples to understand how functions behave.
+• Limits are introduced through graphs and examples to understand how functions behave near specific values.

 • A piecewise defined function is used to describe the price of lunch at a sushi bar based on weight.

-• Limits are explained as values that functions approach as x gets closer to a specific point.
+• Limits are explained as values functions approach as x gets close to a specific value.

-• One-sided limits are discussed, showing how functions approach values from the left or right side of a point.
+• One-sided limits are discussed, showing how functions approach different values from the left and right sides.

 35:13